DFE-Digital/get-into-teaching-app/app/views/content/covid-19.md

 Sign up to [get school experience](https://schoolexperience.education.gov.uk/).

-### How long do teacher training providers have to make a decision on my application?

-40 days.

 ### Do I have to have a face-to-face interview?

 There is no requirement for a face-to-face interview.
 Your interview may take place online.